US STOCKS-Wall St inches up as markets await Fed speakers amid rate-cut hopes

 Such expectations will be put to the test this week as market participants gauge the views of a raft of Fed policymakers, including Chair Jerome Powell, due to speak in the coming days.

-Other speakers include voting members such as Federal Reserve Board Governor Lisa Cook, New York Fed President John Williams and Dallas Fed President Lorie Logan.
+Other speakers include voting members such as New York Fed chief John Williams and Dallas Fed President Lorie Logan.

-The yield on the benchmark ten-year Treasury note US10YT=RR, which slid to five-week lows on Friday, edged up to 4.63% on Monday.
+"When we look at the path of inflation with all the reports we've received and the ones we will likely get before the Fed meets again in December, the trend continues to be heading in the Fed's direction," said Art Hogan, chief market strategist at B. Riley Wealth.

-"The one thing that needs to happen for the rally to continue to gain momentum is for the 10-year (yields) to stabilize," said Jamie Cox, managing partner at Harris Financial Group.
+"All of that stands as a positive for the Fed's ability to say they have reached a place where they're restrictive enough to tamp down inflation closer to their 2% target without having crushed the economy and the labor market."

-"Rates are going to stabilize lower because it's pretty clear that the Fed has no intentions of raising rates in December and then we're getting closer to the rate cut dot plot (in) 2024."
+Meanwhile, the yield on the benchmark ten-year Treasury note US10YT=RR, which slid to five-week lows on Friday, edged up to 4.6431% on Monday, ahead of the Treasury's auction of approximately $112 billion in three- and 10-year notes and 30-year bonds later this week.
+US/

 The economic-data calendar for this week is light, with weekly jobless claims numbers due on Thursday and University of Michigan’s consumer sentiment report on Friday.